Coordinator, social justice minor

 - PSYC 306 Trauma Psychology*

-More recently, I have been a member of the Administrator-Researcher Campus Climate Consortium (ARC3) that developed a survey on sexual assault and related factors for general use by U.S. colleges and universities (2014-).
-I was a U.S.-U.K. Fulbright Scholar during the fall 2015, and one of the results of that scholarship is a new All-Ireland/North-South research group on sexual assault among university students.
+I am a member of the Administrator-Researcher Campus Climate Consortium (ARC3), a group of academic deans, Title IX coordinators, and campus sexual assault researchers that developed a survey on sexual assault and related factors for general use by U.S. colleges and universities (2014-).
+I was a U.S.-U.K. Fulbright Scholar at Ulster University in Northern Ireland during the fall 2015, and one of the results of that scholarship was the RESPECT Network, a new All-Ireland/North-South research group on sexual assault among Irish university students.

-One way of doing critical psychology is to engage in activism informed by research toward social justice.
+One way of doing critical psychology is to engage in activism informed by research in the service of social justice.
 Among such activities, I have arranged screenings and panel discussions of films such as Doctors of the Dark Side (Davis, 2011) and The Hunting Ground (Dick, 2014) and co-organized the conference Sexual Assault in Higher Education: The Role of Faculty as Researchers, Teachers, Policymakers and Advocates at Cornell University (2015).
 I also co-founded and served until recently on the leadership team of Faculty Against Rape (FAR), a national organization designed to help support survivors and faculty who experience negative consequences for doing research on campus sexual assault and/or supporting survivors.

 (since 2005; * published with Bucknell student co-author(s))